 Digital Programs also supports faculty who use images in their teaching.
 We acquire or create digital images where possible, in response to specific requests.
 Please contact Digital Programs for more information.

 The Digital Programs department consults on digital scholarship projects, and may provide support or guidance in digitization, text encoding, metadata, and project management, in partnership with faculty, the Library, and Information Technology.
-We have also established a Digital Scholarship Summer Internship program, providing opportunities for current undergraduate students and recent graduates to learn digital scholarship methodologies and implement a project.
+We have also established a Digital Scholarship Summer Fellowship program, providing opportunities for current undergraduate students and recent graduates to learn digital scholarship methodologies and implement a project.

 Past projects and consultations include: